Skip to main content

 Know your snakes!

-Some snakes can be good to have around as they deter rattlesnakes from hanging around through natural competition.
-Of course, this depends on your own level of squeamishness about having any snakes at all in your backyard!
+San Diego County only has three species of venomous snakes — the red diamond rattlesnake, Southwestern speckled rattlesnake and Southern Pacific rattlesnake.
+Most other snakes can be good to have around as they deter rattlesnakes through natural competition.
+Some snake species, like kingsnakes, will even eat rattlesnakes!
 If you don't mind the snakes, appreciate seeing the gopher snakes and kingsnakes in your area as they are non-venomous and excellent rodent control.

 Remain Calm

 If you do discover a rattlesnake in your backyard, keep calm.
-Send children, pets and scared adults indoors immediately.
-Wait for the snake to leave.
+Go indoors immediately, and make sure to bring your pets with you.
+You can keep an eye on the snake from inside and wait for them to leave.
 Call for professional assistance if you are concerned that the rattlesnake may be settling in, but if you have made your yard as unfavorable to a snake as possible following the guidelines above, the snake will leave if given the chance.
-There are strict laws regarding killing rattlesnakes in any other situation than an immediate threat and in your own self-defense -- most rattlesnakes will only strike if acting in self-defense and are typically nonaggressive.
+There are strict laws regarding killing rattlesnakes in any other situation than an immediate threat and in your own self-defense — most rattlesnakes will only strike if acting in self-defense and are typically nonaggressive.
 If you leave them alone and give them lots of space, they will leave you alone.

 What to Do If You Are Bitten by a Rattlesnake

-- Stay calm, get safely away from the snake and have someone call 9-1-1 (or the emergency number in your area).
-The less the victim moves the bitten site, the less likely the venom will spread and cause further damage.
+• Stay calm, get safely away from the snake and have someone call 9-1-1 (or the emergency number in your area).
+Have the victim move as little as possible to prevent further spread of the venom.

 Actions to Avoid: